Get a FREE, Personalized 7-Day Music Making Course

 The real answer is any time is better than none at all.
 But if you have a flexible schedule it seems that the best times to learn and internalize new things is either early in the day when your focus is at it’s maximum or right before bed, since your brain will use sleep to help remember what you practiced/learned.

 You want to practice several things each session if at all possible.
-If you have the time, you should divide your piano practice across 3 things – rudiments you know already (scales, chords, chord progressions, etc), a song you’re learning (a part you’re already familiar with) and something brand new (whether it’s a new scale/progression/song/song section) to challenge yourself.
+If you have the time, you should divide your session across 3 things – rudiments you know already (scales, chords, chord progressions, etc), a song you’re learning (a part you’re already familiar with) and something brand new (whether it’s a new scale/progression/song/song section) to challenge yourself.

 Wrap-Up